 It was very common for Swiss ébauche factories to make variants like this of a basic movement.
 The vast majority of the components, including the bottom plate, remained exactly the same, but by changing the shape of the bridges and cocks while still leaving all the pivot holes in the same places, a movement could be given a very different appearance.
 This was easy to do because the plates are not functional components, they just sit there and form the bearings for the functional parts.
 Changing their shape has no effect on the function of the movement so long as the bearings remain in the same place.
 Makers such as Fontainemelon (FHF) and A. Schild often produced several variants of a basic movement with different shaped bridges and cocks, and sometimes with different finishes to the visible surfaces such as gilding, perlage or Côtes de Genève.

 At least some, perhaps all, of the Eterna movements supplied to Stauffer have the Stauffer ram logo doing under the barrel bridge as shown in the third picture here.
 This was a registered trademark belonging to Stauffer and so they could insist that it was applied to any movements that were supplied to them, just as they did with IWC.
 Does this mean that there was any connection between Eterna and IWC?
 No, other than that they both supplied movements or watches to Stauffer.

 The second image of a ram shown here is from an Eterna pocket watch movement.
 Again, this was found under the barrel bridge when the movement was dismantled.
-The top plate carries the Stauffer trademark of S&Co. under a crown within an oval shield and the word Peerless.
+The top plate carries the Stauffer trademark of S&Co. under a crown within an oval surround and the word Peerless.